 The common theme among these attacks is the lack or failure of measures that could detect the account takeovers that eventually enabled the payment transfers.
 In all these cases of the SWIFT system abuse, if an advanced fraud analytics platform with user and entity behavior analytics (UEBA) capabilities had been in place, the fraud could have been prevented.

-Machine learning can be used to analyze millions of datapoints from a variety of siloed, cross-channel sources, such as a core banking system (CBS) and the SWIFT system.
+Machine learning can be used to analyze millions of datapoints.
+They come from a variety of siloed, cross-channel sources, such as a core banking system (CBS) and the SWIFT system.
 By linking data from these disparate systems in a Big Data system, anomalous behavior can be identified quickly.
 For example, if payments are made from the CBS but there are no corresponding activities reported as required by SWIFT, this is not normal procedure.
-This mismatch of activities would raise a high priority alert to prompt immediate investigation.
+This mismatch of activities would raise a high priority alert to prompt immediate investigation to detect and prevent fraud.

 Fraud Use Cases

-While there are many different fraud use cases, the theme that is common among them is that organizations want the ability to do cross-channel fraud detection, to aggregate and link more data coming from many different systems.
-It is this cross-channel capability that shines a brighter light on not just transactions but also subtle behavioral activities and peer group analysis that would otherwise go undetected.
+While there are many different fraud use cases, the theme that is common among them is that organizations want the ability to do cross-channel fraud detection.
+They want to be able to aggregate and link more data coming from many different systems.
+It is this cross-channel capability that shines a brighter light on not just transactions but also subtle behavioral activities.
+Including peer group analysis that would otherwise go undetected.

 Here are just a few examples.

 An organization’s insiders, especially those with privileged access to sensitive systems and data, pose a serious risk to financial organizations.
-UEBA analyzes and creates user baselines based on various data elements such as identity profile data, system entitlements and activities performed by users.
+UEBA analyzes and creates user baselines based on various data elements.
+For example, an identity profile data, system entitlements and activities performed by users.

 It looks at activities from disparate data sources including: